CSUN-SeniorDesign/sandbox-worms-blog/content/article/week2-puttingittogether.md

 An example of setting up a system with respect to multiple people collaborating is the folder permissions in our DocumentRoot.
 Permissions had to be set so that, if memberA deployed our static html on day 1.
 On day 2, all other team members should be able to delete or modify these files without sharing credentials and without having to change the permission on the file.
 It becomes a little bit complicated when we factor in that we also need to give Apache r-- access to the files and r-X access to the folders.
 This was a welcome challenge and forces us to think back to lessons learned in CIT 210, 360 and other classes.

 We settled in to creating a webadmin group.
 Give user rwx access, group r-- and other r-X on File permission.
-In the ACL, give user rwx, group rwx and other r--.
+In the ACL, give user rw, group rwx and other r--.
 The capital X, allows for execute on directories only.
 We also set it so that any files or directories created in the folder will have a group of webadmin.

 It looks like this